viniciusmeneses/react-polls/README.md

 |*align*|`'left'`, `'center'` or `'right'`|Sets the align of question and total votes.
 |*theme*|`'purple'`, `'red'`, `'blue'`, `'black'`, `'white'` or `'cyan'`|Sets the poll theme.

-## Demo

-If you want to test and view react-polls, go to the online demo by clicking [here]().
-The demo source code is available within the example directory.

 ## User guide

 Below is listed all the props that can be passed to the **Poll** component: